pgjones/quart-tasks/docs/discussion/task_lag.rst

 ========

 Quart-Tasks works by sleeping till a task is due to be invoked and then waking to invoke the task.
-This measn the task may not be inovked at the exact time specified by either the cron format or period.
+This means the task may not be invoked at the exact time specified by either the cron format or period.
 The difference between the specified time and actual start time is termed the lag.